 A teaching set of English phonograms should have each of the following attributes:

-Incidentally, doubled consonants aren't included in the 84-phonogram set.
+Incidentally, doubled consonants aren't included in the 84-phonogram set because their teaching is a trivial matter.
 The first time a child sees "mm" or "dd" or "tt" in a word, just underline the digraph and tell him it's the same sound as he's already learned for those letters.